 Customs and Border Protection Advanced Developments

-The second workshop on Advanced Developments Encompassing Processes and Technologies for Customs and Border Protection (CBP-ADEPT-02)* was held on July 17-18, 2019, at Northeastern University in Boston.
-The workshop addressed advanced development and processes for tomorrow.
+The third workshop on Advanced Developments Encompassing Processes and Technologies for Customs and Border Protection (CBP-ADEPT-03) will be held July 8-9, 2020, at Northeastern University in Boston.
+The workshop will address creating effective engagements with CBP.

 This workshop is convened by the Department of Homeland Security (DHS) Center of Excellence (COE) for Awareness and Localization of Explosives-Related Threats (ALERT) at Northeastern University.
 ALERT is supported by the DHS Science and Technology and Customs and Borders Protection Office of Field Operations through the DHS Office of University Programs.

 Presentations will be given in the following areas: